Greatness STEMs From Community Partners

 Girl Scouts of Eastern Iowa and Western Illinois—One of two Iowa Girl Scout chapters, where you can learn about Girl Scout FIRST LEGO League teams.

 GO!
-Exploring the World of Transportation—Go! is a dynamic online magazine for teens ages 13 – 9 on careers in transportation, a key STEM field.
+Exploring the World of Transportation—Go! is a free, dynamic online magazine for teens on education and careers in transportation, a key STEM field.

 Iowa 4-H—4-H is committed to fostering one million new scientists and engineers, creating a new generation of thinkers.